 Begonia ‘Don Miller’

-Plants of the World Online lists 1,936 species in the Begonia genus (as of 11-4-21 when this page was last updated).
+As of 12 27-21 when this page was last updated, Plants of the World Online lists 1,932 species in the Begonia genus.
 It is a member of the plant family Begoniaceae with 2 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 I brought this Begonia ‘Frosty’ home from Wagler’s Greenhouse on July 1, 2017.
 I thought this was a very interesting Begonia with its silver leaves, green veins with a maroon edge.